andrew-hossack/MediaTools/README.md

-# VidTools Content Creation Library
+# MediaTools Content Creation Library
 A project for automating the simple task of uploading mindless content to YouTube.
 This library is written to leverage different input video sources and includes resources like TikTokTools to get content.

 In the future, other sources of video, audio, and text-based content will be provided such as Reddit over Text To Speech (TTS) and more.